rolling-scopes-school/tasks/tasks/rslang/english-for-kids-translated.md

 - there are links to the pages with categories of words on the main page of the application
 - the minimum number of categories is eight
 - each link contains a thematic image and a category name
-- links are duplicated in the animated sidebar menu, which appears and disappears by toggling the icon in the upper left corner of the page
+- links are duplicated in the animated sidebar menu, which appears and disappears by clicking the icon in the upper left corner of the page
 - on the main page and category pages of the application, there is a Train / Play switch button

 2. Category Page